andrealommen/PHY104/project.md

 This is the 5th lab so it's part of your lab grade.
 It’s graded on the 9 required elements above (3 points for each), plus I add one criteria that’s just basic awesomeness (did you get into it?) and creativity (did you use your skills to make it cool?) (combined for 3 more points) for a total of 30 points.

-### Poster presentations
+### 3-slide powerpoint presentations
-*	The main product of the project is the poster that you’ll show to the rest of the class during the last week of classes.
-You’ll have to figure out how to show the awesomeness of your project in only one 11x17 page.
+*	The main product of the project is the 3-slide powerpoint that you’ll show to the rest of the class during the last week of classes.
+You'll also turn in the notebook that shows you completed the items above.

 ### Some examples of projects:
 *	Show that a particular correlation does or does not exist in the 1940 census data: https://www.archives.gov/research/census/1940 (later census data is not available yet by the 72-year rule.)